LukasMurdock/LukasMurdock.github.io/_posts/2020-09-17-perception-optimization.md

 *Optimizing the value of what you've created for a specific audience.*

 Everything you know, everything you do, everything you say, and everything you buy is influenced by your perception.
+And that rings true by intuition.

 So, I bring to the world **Perception Optimization**.